 ROSEN, NATIONALLY REGARDED INVESTOR COUNSEL, Encourages Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. Investors with Losses in Excess of $100K to Secure Counsel Before Important Deadline in Securities Class Action – IVVD, ADGI

-/EIN News/ -- NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. (NASDAQ: IVVD, ADGI) between November 29, 2021 and December 14, 2021, both dates inclusive (the “Class Period”) of the important April 3, 2023 lead plaintiff deadline.
+NEW YORK, March 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Invivyd, Inc. f/k/a Adagio Therapeutics, Inc. IVVD ADGI))) between November 29, 2021 and December 14, 2021, both dates inclusive (the "Class Period") of the important April 3, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Invivyd securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.